-In Nevada, a misdemeanor is a crime punishable by up to six months in jail and up to $1,000 in fines.
-A conviction for a standard misdemeanor is considered less serious and has fewer consequences than for a felony or a gross misdemeanor.
+In Nevada, a misdemeanor is a criminal offense punishable by up to six months in jail and up to $1,000 in fines.
+A standard misdemeanor is considered less serious and has fewer consequences than for a felony or a gross misdemeanor.

-Courts often impose probation and fines without further jail time in misdemeanor sentencing.
-Some charges may get dismissed through a submittal.
+In misdemeanor sentencing, courts often impose probation and fines without further jail time.
+Some charges may be dismissed through a submittal.

 Call our criminal defense attorneys in Las Vegas if you have been arrested.

 Misdemeanors are the least serious crimes in Nevada criminal law.
-(Nevada does not have infractions.)
+(Nevada also has infractions, which are civil wrongs such as minor traffic violations.)

 Common examples of misdemeanor offenses are: